wolfgangj/stic/README.md

 ## Using the Emacs major mode

-The procedure of setting up the major mode is standard, but for those not experienced with Emacs, here's how do it:
+The procedure of setting up the major mode is standard, but for those not experienced with Emacs, here's how to do it:

 1. Put the `stic-mode.el` file in a directory like `~/.emacs.d/lisp`.
 2. If the directory is not in your load path yet, add it by inserting